barrettotte/fpga-dev-vscode/README.md

 ## Development

-This assumes Windows with WSL is used for FPGA development.
+This assumes Windows with WSL is used for FPGA development, it is required to use GTKWave.

 ### Requirements